Resume Tips

 You Are Applying to a Very Specific or Niche Role

-When the job has a narrow, specialized focus, a targeted objective signals immediately that you understand exactly what you are applying for.
-It shows intentionality — which matters when employers are screening for cultural fit alongside skills.
+When the job has a narrow, specialized focus — a particular technology stack, a specific industry certification, a defined methodology — a targeted objective signals immediately that you understand exactly what you are applying for.

 When to Skip the Objective